Grand Avenue Bridge

 During the bridge closure, a detour will direct vehicles along an alternate route through town.
 Depending on where you are overnighting in Glenwood Springs, here are some tips for navigating around town.

-Hotels in south Glenwood Springs, at Glenwood Meadows & Exit 114: Drive through the detour and, if possible, time your arrival and departure to avoid commuter traffic patterns, generally weekdays from 6:30 – 9 a.m. and 3:30 – 6:30 p.m.
+Access hotels in south Glenwood Springs and Glenwood Meadows & Exit 114: Drive through the detour and, if possible, time your arrival and departure to avoid commuter traffic patterns, generally weekdays from 6:30 – 9 a.m. and 3:30 – 6:30 p.m.
 After arrival, hop aboard the City’s free shuttle service to get to attractions and other destinations.
-A sample of hotels in this area includes: The Hotel Denver, Caravan Inn, Cedar Lodge, Frontier Lodge, Courtyard by Marriott, Residence Inn by Marriott, Quality Inn and Suites, and Glenwood Suites.

-Hotels in North & West Glenwood Springs: Glenwood’s main exit, Exit 116 will remain open during the bridge project.
-It is not necessary to take the detour route to reach these locations, even so, walking, cycling and taking the free shuttle service are highly recommended after arrival.
-A sample of hotels in this area includes: The Hotel Colorado, Glenwood Hot Springs Lodge, Holiday Inn Express, and others located along Highway 6.
+Access hotels in North & West Glenwood Springs: Exit 116 will remain open during the bridge project.
+It is not necessary to take the the exit 114 route to reach these locations, even so, walking, cycling and taking the free shuttle service are highly recommended after arrival.

 For the latest updates and information, check the resources below: